N-I-TI-N/Covid-Data-EDA-Dashboard-/README.md

    A comprehensive analysis of COVID-19 data using SQL Server with interactive visualizations using Tableau.

-2. **Adidas Sales Analysis Dashboard (Data Analyst)** A comprehensive analysis of Adidas Sales Analysis data with interactive visualizations using Excel.
+2. **Adidas Sales Analysis Dashboard (Data Analyst)** A comprehensive analysis of Adidas Sales data with interactive visualizations using Excel.

 Each project directory contains detailed documentation, code, and any necessary datasets to reproduce the results.
 - Each `project-x` directory contains the specific project's assets, code, and documentation.